How can we tell the difference between the normal effects of aging and the early signs and symptoms of dementia?

 - Paying attention to more than one thing at a time

 - Calling to mind familiar names and vocabulary words on demand.

-But these occasional memory lapses or lags in information processing are not necessarily signs of dementia!
+But these occasional memory lapses or lags in information processing are not necessarily symptoms or signs of dementia!
 There are more than 50 “dementia mimics.”
 Some of the more common conditions that can look like dementia at first glance include: